-Governmental Approvals that must be formally submitted and issued in ADOT's name require Developer's assistance, including providing complete design and information packages.
+Developer shall provide assistance for Governmental Approvals that must be formally submitted andor issued in ADOT's name require Developer's assistance, including providing complete design and information packages.
 In cases that require ADOT or FHWA to act as the coordinating party for Governmental Approvals, Developer shall provide all required data to support, to secure, or comply with the conditions of such Governmental Approvals.
 ADOT has undertaken certain preliminary work, including applications, exhibits, and correspondence, concerning such Governmental Approvals which are included in the RIDs.
-The following is a list of Governmental Approvals that must be applied
+The following is a list

-- for or issued in ADOT's name, including a description of the preliminary work that ADOT has performed to date and certain requirements to be performed by Developer with respect to such approvals: - A. Section 404 of the Clean Water Act Permitting. - ADOT has undertaken certain preliminary work concerning this application and has obtained an approved Preliminary Jurisdictional Delineation by the United States Army Corps of Engineers (USACE). - Developer shall submit a complete design and information package in conformance with the 404 permit application requirements to ADOT for ADOT to coordinate with USACE for submittal of the Section 404 permit application. - B. Section 401 of the Clean Water Act Certification. - Developer shall submit a complete design and information package in conformance with the 401 application requirements to ADOT for ADOT to coordinate with Arizona Department of Environmental Quality for certification under Section 401. - Typical USACE application review periods are contained within the Operating Agreement between the FHWA, USACE, and ADOT provided in the RIDs. - 17 Developer shall prepare Governmental Approval Package(s) that includes applications and all - 18 required documentation to obtain Governmental Approvals that must be applied for or issued in - 19 ADOT's name.
-Developer shall submit the Governmental Approval Package(s) to ADOT for - approval in ADOT's good faith discretion.
+- of Governmental Approvals that must be applied for or issued in ADOT's name, including a description of the preliminary work that ADOT has performed to date and certain requirements to be performed by Developer with respect to such approvals: - A. Section 404 of the Clean Water Act Permitting.
+ADOT has undertaken certain preliminary work concerning this application and has obtained an approved Preliminary Jurisdictional Delineation by the United States Army - Developer shall submit a complete design and information package in conformance with the 404 permit application requirements to ADOT for ADOT to coordinate with USACE for submittal of the Section 404 permit application. - B. Section 401 of the Clean Water Act Certification.

+Developer shall submit a complete design and information package in conformance with the 401 application requirements to ADOT for ADOT to coordinate with Arizona Department of Environmental Quality for certification under Section 401. - Typical USACE application review periods are contained within the Operating Agreement between the FHWA, USACE, and ADOT provided in the RIDs. - For Governmental Approvals that must be applied for or issued in ADOT's name, Developer shall prepare Governmental Approval Package(s) that includes provide complete design information and include applications and all other required documentation to obtain Governmental Approvals that must be applied for or issued in ADOT's name.
+Developer shall submit the Governmental Approval Package(s) to ADOT for approval in ADOT's good faith discretion.

-21 420.2.6.3 All Other Governmental Approvals
+23 420.2.6.3 All Other Governmental Approvals